Newark to speed replacing of pipes blamed for lead in water

 Gov. Phil Murphy, a Democrat, stressed again Monday that just two homes that were using the filters had tested positive for lead.

-The state Department of Environmental Protection said last week that 225 homes additional homes are being tested, a process that will last a few more weeks.
+The state Department of Environmental Protection said last week that 225 additional homes are being tested, a process that will last a few more weeks.
 Residents will receive bottled water while the testing continues.

 Newark Mayor Ras Baraka, also a Democrat, declined to detail any results from the most recent round of testing.